 Instructions

-- If using, add the melted butter and salt.
+- Add the milk and eggs and stir to combine well.
+Add the melted butter, sour cream and salt.
 Add some freshly ground pepper.
 Stir to combine.
 Stir in the cheese and green onion until combined.

 - In a small bowl, whisk together the flour and baking powder, then add the flour mixture to the wet mixture.
 Stir to combine well.